-Field Description command.x.platform Identifies the operating system for which this entry is valid.
-The following operating systems are valid: Windows XP Windows 2003 Windows 2008 Windows Vista Solaris Linux You can use wild cards (? or ) to specify multiple versions of an operating system.
+Field Description command .x.platform Identifies the operating system for which this entry is valid.
+The following operating systems are valid: Windows Note: The Java os.name system property contains the operating system name.
+Linux You can use wild cards (? or ) to specify multiple versions of an operating system.
 The file is processed from beginning to end until the first acceptable match is found.
-You can use the ? wild card to specify a one-character wild card and the wild card to specify a multiple-character wild card. command.x.run Identifies the command used to run the executable file that is to run on this operating system.
+You can use the ? wild card to specify a one-character wild card and the wild card to specify a multiple-character wild card. command .x.run Identifies the command used to run the executable file that is to run on this operating system.
 This executable file must be configured to run from the command line of the system on which it is to operate.
-For example, if a user's system has a Windows platform and the user must be in the c:\netscape directory to launch the Web browser, their properties file might define the browser.x.run field as: browser.1.run = c: &amp; cd \\netscape &amp; netscape This example uses the (&) to string command-line operations together, changing to the c:\netscape directory before issuing the netscape command.
+For example, if a user's system has a Windows platform and the user must be in the c:\firefox directory to launch the web browser, their properties file might define the browser.x.run field as: browser.1.run = c: & cd \\firefox & firefox This example uses the (&) to string command-line operations together, changing to the c:\firefox directory before issuing the netscape command.
 The & string concatenation technique is supported on Windows platforms only.
 You can use the batch file approach on other platforms which do not support stringing multiple command-line operations together.
-Notes: 1.
-Notice that you must specify a double back slash (\\) in the command line.
+Notes: Notice that you must specify a double back slash (\\) in the command line.
 In these properties files, the back slash is treated as an escape character similar to the way a C compiler treats a back slash.
 So when you need a back slash character in your path name, use two back slashes.
 Avoid using environment variables, as they might not be resolved in the final command string.
-3. You might want to specify a directory greater than eight characters in length, such as Program Files in the following example: browser.1.run = cmd /c start /Dc:\\Program Files\\netscape\\netscape.exe To be sure you run the preferred application, enclose your full path name in quotation marks, prefaced with a back slash, as in the following example: browser.1.run = cmd /c start /D\"c:\\Program Files\\netscape\\netscape.exe\" You can also create a script file in a known directory and specify the script file as the executable file.
+3. You might want to specify a directory greater than eight characters in length, such as Program Files in the following example: browser.1.run = cmd /c start /Dc:\\Program Files\\Mozilla Firefox\\firefox.exe To be sure you run the preferred application, enclose your full path name in quotation marks, prefaced with a back slash, as in the following example: browser.1.run = cmd /c start /D\"c:\\Program Files\\Mozilla Firefox\\firefox.exe\" You can also create a script file in a known directory and specify the script file as the executable file.
 Then the contents of the script file can be written to change to the proper directory and start the browser.